Merv: Turkmens in Merv

 In 1037, the Seljuq Turkmens, a clan of Oghuz Turks moving from the steppes east of the Aral Sea, peacefully took over Merv under the leadership of Tughril—the Ghaznavid sultan Mas'ud I was extremely unpopular in the city.
-Tugril's brother Chaghri stayed in Merv as the Seljuq domains grew to include the rest of Khurasan and Iran, and it subsequently became a favourite city of the Seljuq sultans.
+Tughril's brother Chaghri stayed in Merv as the Seljuq domains grew to include the rest of Khurasan and Iran, and it subsequently became a favourite city of the Seljuq sultans.
 Chaghri, his son Alp Arslan (sultan from 1063 to 1072) and great-grandson Ahmad Sanjar (sultan from 1118 to 1157) were buried at Merv, the latter at the Tomb of Ahmad Sanjar.

 Nearing the end of the 11th century, Merv became the eastern capital of the split Seljuq state.
 However, starting from 1118, it served as the capital of the whole empire.
 During this period, Merv expanded to its greatest size—Arab and Persian geographers termed it "the mother of the world", the "rendezvous of great and small", the "chief city of Khurasan" and the "capital of the eastern Islamic world".
 Written sources also attest to a large library and madrasa founded by Nizam al-Mulk, vizier of the Seljuq empire, as well as many other major cultural institutions.
 Perhaps most importantly, Merv had a market described as "the best of the major cities of Iran and Khurasan".

 Sanjar's rule, marked by conflict with the Kara-Khitai and Khwarazmians, ended in 1153 when Turkmen nomads from beyond the Amu Darya pillaged the city.
-Subsequently, Merv changed hands between the Khwarazmians of Khiva, Turkmen nomads, and the Ghurids.
+Subsequently, Merv changed hands from the Turkmen nomads to the Ghurids in 1192, and to the Khwarizmians in 1204.
 According to Tertius Chandler, by 1150 Merv was the world's largest city, with a population of 200,000.
 By 1210, it may have had as many as 500,000 residents, preceding such medieval metropolises as Constantinople and Baghdad.